Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-okulary/index.md

 ## OKULARY
 Okulary is a company devoted to the manufacturing of sunglasses with 3dprinters.
 All the materias are recycled and we follow a sustainable production process.
 # INDUSTRY
-The industry of our company is the Ophtilmatic Goods Manufacturing.
+The industry of our company is the Ophtilmatic Goods Manufacturing

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown